onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

    "state": "healthy",
    "time": "2018-03-16:1139"
   }

-..
+**NOTE**: See section 7.3.1.4 for comments on support of partial health checks.

-FAILURE – A health check playbook shall return a non-zero return code in case VNF is not 100% healthy because one or more VNF application processes are stopped or not ready to take service requests or because critical or non-critical resources are not ready or because there are open MINOR, MAJOR or CRITICAL traps/alarms or because there are issues with the VNF that need attention even if they do not impact services provided by the VNF.
+FAILURE – A health check playbook shall return a non-zero return code in case xNF is not 100% healthy because one or more xNF application processes are stopped or not ready to take service requests or because critical or non-critical resources are not ready or because there are open MINOR, MAJOR or CRITICAL traps/alarms or because there are issues with the xNF that need attention even if they do not impact services provided by the xNF.

-A failed health-check playbook shall also create one file per VNF, named after the VNF instance name, followed by "_results.txt to indicate health-check was executed and found issues in the health of the VNF.
-This is to differentiate from failure to run health-check playbook or playbook tasks to verify the health of the VNF,
+A failed health-check playbook shall also create one file (per xNF), in JSON format, named after the xNF instance name, followed by "_results.txt" to indicate health-check was executed and found issues in the health of the xNF.
+This is to differentiate from failure to run health-check playbook or playbook tasks to verify the health of the xNF,
 example: vfdb9904v_results.txt, with the following contents:

 .. code-block:: java